SudarshiniTyagi/DatingGameArchitecture/README.md

 This architecture uses `python3.6`

-`cd` into this project and run `python run_game.py <n> <randomFile>` where n is the number of attributes no more than 200 and randomFile is the location of the random candidates pickled file.
+`cd` into this project and run `python run_game.py <n> <random_file>` where n is the number of attributes no more than 200 and randomFile is the location of the random candidates pickled file.
 For example:

 `python run_game.py 100 random_weights/random_weights1.pkl`